 VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The Company has a Vigil Mechanism Policy to deal with instances offraud and mismanagement if any.
-In staying true to our values of Strength Performanceand Passion and in line with our vision of being one of the most respected companies inIndia the Company is committed to the high standards of Corporate Governance andstakeholder responsibility.
+The Company has a Vigil Mechanism and Whistle Blower Policy to deal with instances offraud and mismanagement if any.
+In staying true to its values of Strength Performanceand Passion and in line with its vision of being one of the most respected companies inIndia the Company is committed to the high standards of Corporate Governance andstakeholder responsibility.
 It also provides for adequate safeguards against victimizationof employees who avail of the mechanism and allows direct access to the Chairman of theAudit Committee in exceptional cases.
 The Audit Committee oversees the Vigil Mechanism.The policy on Vigil Mechanism and Whistle Blower has also been uploaded on the web-site ofthe Company www.dennetworks.com.

 EMPLOYEES' STOCK OPTION SCHEME